php-fig/per-coding-style/README.md

 but the sharing of those rules.

-[PSR-12][] was accepted in 2019 and since then a number of changes have been made to PHP which has implications for coding style guidelines.
+[PSR-12][] was accepted in 2019 and since then a number of changes have been made to PHP which have implications for coding style guidelines.
 Whilst [PSR-12] is very comprehensive of PHP functionality that existed at the time of writing, new functionality is very open to interpretation.
 This PER, therefore, seeks to clarify the content of PSR-12 in a more modern context with new functionality available, make the errata to PSR-12